Township teens' tour to Sevenoaks creates memories for life

 The visit, which has been brought about through a huge collective effort, offers boys from townships in the Eastern Cape area of South Africa a chance to travel to the UK.

-They are being hosted by families of their Sevenoaks opposition and by the end of their trip they will have played three games against Sevenoaks Academy, Sutton Valance and Brighton College.
+They are being hosted by families of their Sevenoaks opposition and the tour involves games against Sevenoaks Academy, Sutton Valance and Brighton College.

 Lincoln’s backing